gyamfi7499/SALES-PERFORMANCE-ANALYSIS/README.md

 * IMPROVE REGIONAL SALES BALANCE

 Certain regions are underperforming relative to others.
-Targeted investments in training, promotions or localized campaigns could help strengthen these weaker areas.
+Investments in training, promotions or localized campaigns could help strengthen these weaker areas.

-* ## LEVERAGE TOP SALESPERSONS
+* LEVERAGE TOP SALESPERSONS

 Recognize and reward high-performing salespersons to maintain motivation, while providing training for underperformers.

-* ## MONITORING COST MORE CLOSELY
+* MONITORING COST MORE CLOSELY

 Since profit margins vary across categories, continuous cost monitoring is necessary to maximize profitability.

+## CONCLUSION

+This project showcases the transformation of raw sales data into actionable business insights through Power Query, Pivot Tables, and interactive Dashboards.
+By examining sales performance across regions, products, and salespersons, the analysis highlights key strengths such as top-selling products and high-performing sales Person, while also uncovering challenges like underperforming regions and cost management gaps.